Exchange Programs

 • U.S. Dept. of State Country Information for China

-• Courses varies from semester to semester, but normally 8-10 English law courses are taught each semester
+• Courses vary from semester to semester, but normally 8-10 English law courses are taught each semester

 • On-campus and off-campus housing available